 The Castellana caves run underground for over three kilometers in an atmosphere between evocative power and magic, reflections with stalagmites and stalactites grown with ancestral rhythms.
 All this is the result of the erosive action of surface water, which for millennia have slowly dug this hole to open the gate to the sea.

-If you want to combine more sea with a bike tour from Alberobello, there is Discover Puglia by bike.
+If you want to combine the sea with a bike tour from Alberobello, there is Discover Puglia by bike tour.

 After breakfast end of services.

 To learn more about the many stories and legends on the fascinating conical constructions of Alberobello, you can visit the Museum of the Territory “Casa Pezzolla” in Aia Piccola, one of the two halves of the old town.

 Tour programme variations

 Due to organizational reasons, weather conditions or provisions issued by local authorities, the itinerary may be subject to some changes before and/or during the holiday.